johanley/postscript-notes/README.md

 % dr is the size of the tick (it should be a percentage of the radius) /perimeter-tick {
   gsave
-    rotate  % eat the angle; put +X in the desired direction 0 translate % eat the radius; go out to the circumference 0 0 moveto
+    rotate  % eat the angle; points +X in the desired direction 0 translate % eat the radius; move the origin to the circumference 0 0 moveto  % move to the new origin
-    0 rlineto % eat the dr as a dx; a tick in the +X-direction stroke grestore
+    0 rlineto % eat the dr, treating it as a dx; a tick in the +X-direction stroke grestore
 } def